Barbara A. Moore, 81 - Local Headline News

 Born in Boston on April 30, 1939, she was the daughter of the late Domenic and Sophie (Kosmaciewski) Opacki.

-Family members include her daughters, Debbie Moore and Richard Field of Andover, Laurie and Steve Correale of North Reading, and Susan and Ronald DeLuca, formerly of Medford; her son, Buddy Moore of Florida; her brothers, Richard and Barbara Opacki of Daytona Shores, Fla., Steven and Mary Opacki of Ipswich, and the late Paul Opacki of Cambridge; her loving sister, adored by Barbara and her daughter Dorothy and John McDonnell of Pembroke, N.H.; seven grandchildren, Steven Correale Jr., Daniel Demetri, James Correale, Jennifer Demetri, Kimberly Field, Lindsay Waitt, Michelle and Rob DeLuca; her great-grandchildren, Aubrey Devartain, Charles Waitt Jr., Aria Sciarappa, twin boys Cameron and Cole Demetri; and expecting in November, Baby Hailey Waitt.
+Family members include her daughters, Debbie Moore and Richard Field of Andover, Laurie and Steve Correale of North Reading and Susan and Ronald DeLuca, formerly of Medford; her son, Buddy Moore of Florida; brothers, Richard and Barbara Opacki of Daytona Shores, Fla., Steven and Mary Opacki of Ipswich and the late Paul Opacki of Cambridge; her loving sister, adored by Barbara and her daughter Dorothy and John McDonnell of Pembroke, N.H.; seven grandchildren, Steven Correale, Jr. Daniel Demetri, James Correale, Jennifer Demetri, Kimberly Field, Lindsay Waitt, Michelle and Rob DeLuca; great-grandchildren, Aubrey Devartain, Charles Waitt, Jr., Aria Sciarappa, twin boys Cameron and Cole Demetri; expecting in November, Baby Hailey Waitt.

-Funeral services were privately held at the Croswell Funeral Home, 19 Bow Street, North Reading.
+Funeral services were private at the Croswell Funeral Home, 19 Bow Street, North Reading.
 Memorial donations may be made in her memory to the charity of one’s choice.

 Recent Comments